egoddard/mempy-docker-django/README.md

 [settings.py](./4-final-project/gis/settings.py) to use
 [djang-environ](https://github.com/joke2k/django-environ) to configure our database, secret key, and debug settings from environment varibales.

+Run `$ docker-compose build` to build the containers.

 Run `$ docker-compose up` to start the containers and run the development server.